Sonic Drift

 is a 1994 kart racing video game developed and published by Sega for the Game Gear.
 Players control one of four characters as they race to the finish line, with 18 tracks themed after levels in 1991's Sonic the Hedgehog.

 Although it was designed with inspiration from Nintendo's 1992 game Super Mario Kart, Sonic Drift shares gameplay similarities to "Super Scaler" games previously released by Sega.
 Sonic Drift was released exclusively in Japan; a western release was planned but later canceled due to concerns about its quality.
-Sonic Drift was later released worldwide as part of Sonic Adventure DX in 2003 and the compilation game Sonic Mega Collection Plus in 2004.
+Sonic Drift was later released worldwide as part of Sonic Adventure DX: Director's Cut in 2003 and the compilation game Sonic Mega Collection Plus in 2004.
 It was released again in 2023 as part of Sonic Origins Plus.

 Reception to Sonic Drift was negative, with criticism for its gameplay and lack of difficulty.
 A sequel, Sonic Drift 2, was not confined to Japan and released the following year.

-Gameplay and release
+Gameplay

 In-game screenshot, showing Sonic racing on a course themed after Green Hill Zone.

 Sonic Drift is the first racing game in the Sonic the Hedgehog franchise.
 Players control one of four characters―Sonic the Hedgehog, Miles "Tails" Prower, Amy Rose, and Doctor Eggman―and race around a series of tracks, with the objective being to cross the finish line in first place.
 18 tracks are featured, based on the various zones of 1991's Sonic the Hedgehog, including the Green Hill Zone.
 Drift is the first Sonic game to feature Amy as a playable character.

 There are three game modes: Chaos GP, a grand prix mode; Free Run, a practice mode; and Versus Mode, where players can compete with one another.
 Chaos GP contains three separate cups of six tracks each and a points system where the goal is to earn more points than the competition.
 Each cup is identified with a color: green, yellow, or red.

 The gameplay of Sonic Drift shares similarities with Sega's "Super Scaler"-type arcade games such as Out Run and Super Monaco GP, although with inspiration from Nintendo's Super Mario Kart.
 Each character has strengths and weaknesses; for instance, Sonic has fast acceleration but poor control, while Eggman has poor acceleration but moves at high speed.
 The top half of the player's screen shows the course map, while the bottom displays the player's car racing around the track.
 The game's driving mechanics focus on drifting to steer around corners at speed.
 Driving into television monitors scattered around the track awards the player a power-up, such as invincibility.
 Tracks also contain gold rings that can be collected to use a special move, which is unique for each character; for example, Sonic gets a speed boost, while Tails gets a jump.